 Greenway PrimeSuite EMR software is an ambulatory Health IT solution offering clinical, financial, and administrative services to clinics and medical practices.
 Designed to be user-centric and support decision making, Greenw... read more

 Telemedicine needs to be clearly defined first before starting the discussion of what Telemedicine Electronic Health Records (EHR) Software is.
 Telemedicine refers to a wide variety of cases where medical practices provide healthcare services through the use of technology.
 Recently, researchers revealed in the Annals of Internal Medicine that telemedicine sessions are as effective as in-person visits for various medical conditions such as diabetes, heart conditions, and chronic pain.
 Some important cases which incorporate the use of telemedicine Electronic Medical Records (EMR) Software include:

-Video chat feature could be used by physicians and their patients to see their problems or recovery process, on a live call, in case they are bedridden or unable to show up.
+Video chat features could be used by providers and their patients to see their problems or recovery process, on a live call, in case they are bedridden or unable to show up.
 Telemedicine EMR Software sessions have gained a mainstream in healthcare as research highlights that virtual care is as safe and effective as in-person clinic visits.
 Telemedicine sessions are extremely useful in care services that need counseling this includes; diabetes management and prenatal care.
 Patients can easily connect with a telemedicine mobile app wherever they are.

 A mobile medical device with internet access can be used to automatically send vital medical data of patients to their healthcare provider in real time so that quick action can be taken in case of an emergency.

 All of the above-mentioned cases illustrate the use of virtual healthcare solutions to ensure the best treatment results.
 All of these cases come under the umbrella of Telemedicine, and all of these virtual solutions are managed by a software called Telemedicine Electronic Health Records (EHR) Software.

 Sensitive data can be shared over Telemedicine Practice Management (PM) Software with complete confidence since it uses data security features such as coding and encryption.
 This ensures the round-the-clock safety of data even in case of a security breach.